-With that being said, you need to be extra careful when sending money home if you are to get better deals on exchange rates, speed of transfer, and transaction fees.
-This guide will help you gain a deeper understanding of the various ways of sending money to Poland, the information you need to successfully transfer funds, the advantages of online money transfer services and lots of other information.
-Let’s jump right in!
+You need to be extra careful when sending money to Poland.
+If you want to get better deals on exchange rates, speed of transfer, and transaction fees, then this guide will help you gain a deeper understanding.

 Sending money to Poland is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Poland but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 Irrespective of the country you are domiciled in, there are three main ways you can send money to Poland.
 You may decide to use the mainstream banking system, the online money transfer services, or in-store cash transfers.
 Some providers also allow you to top up mobile phone airtime right from their platforms.

 You can send money to Poland using international wire transfers.
 This is a much slower method, especially when sending money from outside Europe.
 Banks in Poland such as Millennium Bank, ING Bank, and PKO Bank process lots of remittances into Poland.

 Apart from the high transaction fees banks charge, sending money through the banking system to Poland can take up to 5 days to process.
 This can be inconveniencing when sending money for emergencies.